-There are 18 dangerous current-related rescues reported for Lake Michigan in Emmet County, according to the NWS/MI Sea Grant's Great Lakes Current Incident Database 8.
+There are 18 dangerous current-related rescues reported for Lake Michigan in Emmet County, according to the NWS/MI Sea Grant's Great Lakes Current Incident Database.
 The database provides recorded incidents on Great Lakes between 2002 and 2010.
 On July 18, 2005, 16 rescues occurred at the Petoskey State Park beach due to a classic rip current.
 The reported wave direction was from the southwest, with a wave height of 3-4 feet.
-On August 17, 2010, two rescues occurred at the Petoskey State Park beach due to a classic rip current.
-Wave direction was from the west, with a wave height of 5-6 feet.
+On August 17, 2010, two rescues occurred at the Petoskey State Park beach due to as from the west, with a wave height of 5-6 feet.